After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 The confirmation window may show an option to Clean up Space during conversion:

 When checked, the Clean up Space during conversion option will delete any Looks associated with the dashboard you’re deleting.
-However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and not been made public.
+However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and have not been made public.
 You can hover over the link at the bottom of the confirmation window to see the list of Looks that have been identified for deletion.

 If you don’t see the Clean up Space during conversion option it’s because Looker hasn’t identified any Looks that can be deleted safely.